-"Yeah and weren't you at work for like a day?"
+"Yeah and weren't you at work for years and Ollivander still wouldn't let you make a wand?"
 I wrinkled my nose at him;

-"Two days and it's more than you ever did!"
+"I've made two and it's more than you have!"
 I hissed and Sirius brought his face closer to mine;

 "How would you know?" he lauded out in his stupid rich distracting voice.
 I flicked his neck so he would flinch back.
 Times like this I almost miss the amassing crowds of love starved new children who would arrive in Pembride under the impression that I was to be talked too.

 "Jodie how long have you been in the wizarding world?
-To have not heard or me?
-To have not heard of Lucius Malfoy, to have not heard of Dumbledore?!" he said as if it was a crime and I snorted;
+To have not heard of me?" he said as if it was a crime and I snorted;

-"you know in Azkaban it could have been a week or a day between that first visit and the next Jodie.
-Keeping an eye on the time is a bit of a disrupted target due to the soul sucking monsters everywhere skewing your perception of time as an innocent bystander;" I nodded dumbly and look at the greying little pebbles just below the level of my eye.
-Little pieces of debris settled between the rocks.
-A crumbling coat of browned leaks and the fine dust that was all that remained of many of them.
+"you know in Azkaban it could have been a week or a day between that first visit and the next.
+Keeping an eye on the time is a bit of a disrupted target due to the soul sucking monsters everywhere;" I nodded dumbly and look at the greying little pebbles just below the level of my eye.
 I sniffed and turned to face Sirius again.

 "Sometimes my mind plays tricks on me you know."
 I murmured on an unassuming whim.